DSun91/DIC2D/README.md

 #### Once we have the frames we are ready for the correlation step.

 ### Step-2
-#### Run the script "run.m" after assigning values to the following parameters in the script:
+#### Run the script "run_script.m" after assigning values to the following parameters in the script:

 #### path=''; % the name of the directory where the frame are